 Terms and Conditions

-Things you should check to choose your online French lessons
+Check list to choose your online French lessons

 1. Is the French school/language teacher really registered as a business (with a SIRET number in France) ?